 The three-clawed worm skink is a fascinating snake-like reptile that is commonly sighted across Queensland and the Sunshine Coast.
 Despite its snake-like appearance, the three-clawed worm skink is not a snake but rather a legless lizard, similar to Burton’s Legless Lizard.

 The three-clawed worm skink has often been mistaken for a snake and even a worm due to its slender and elongated body.
 However, upon closer inspection, you will notice that it has four small limbs that make it distinct from snakes!

-These lizards have a skink-like tongue and are completely harmless.
-You may find one or two in your garden, as these reptiles love to burrow into compost and garden clipping heaps.
+These harmless lizards have a skink-like tongue and can be found in gardens where they love to burrow into compost and garden clippings.

-The three-clawed worm skink is a common lizard species that is endemic to Australia, growing to lengths of 30-50cm.
-Their skin is very glossy and is a light to dark brown colour, with a very smooth and rounded shape, making them look distinctly like worms.
+The three-clawed worm skink is an interesting lizard species that is endemic to Australia.
+These snake-like lizards can grow up to lengths of 30-50cm and have a very glossy skin that ranges from light to dark brown colour, with a very smooth and rounded shape, making them look distinctly like worms.

 If you would like a three-clawed worm skink removed from your garden, please contact the Snake Rescue Sunny Coast team.
 Our licensed and experienced snake handlers can safely capture and relocate the skink to a more suitable location.

 A three-clawed worm skink is a lizard species that is native to Australia.
 It is called “three-clawed” due to the presence of three tiny toes on its front limbs, while its back “feet” are often toeless.
 These lizards move more like snakes than lizards due to their short and weak legs and are often mistaken for worms or snakes.

 Yes, the three-clawed worm skink does have legs.
 However they are very small and can look limbless from afar.

 This lizard looks and moves like a snake, which can make it difficult to identify.
 However there are several distinguishing features to look out for including: